steineggerlab/unicore/README.md

 If you cloned the repository, you can find the example dataset in the `example/data` folder.

 ### Download ProstT5 weights
-You need to first download the ProstT5 weights to run the `createdb` module.
+You can preliminarily download the ProstT5 weights required to run the `createdb` module.
 ```
 foldseek databases ProstT5 weights tmp
 ```